-38We reproduce the available data in Figure C5.
+&lt;sup>29We reproduce the available data in Figure D5.
 Note that this data represents official food rations, not the amount of food that was available to the population.
 The evidence in Kesternich et al. (2015) suggests that this distinction matters.
 Using the Survey of Health, Ageing and Retirement in Europe (SHARE), they find no significant difference in self-reported hunger between the 1945-1949 French and US occupation zones, whether or not they control for the official caloric intake.
 A potential explanation is that the actual availability of food depended on local agricultural conditions.
 In this case, the availability of food might not differ significantly in narrowly defined local areas, such as the one we focus on here.

-39To ensure a large enough sample in the relevant age ranges we look at French and US occupation zones in Baden-Württemberg and three bordering states-Bavaria, Hesse, and Rhineland-Palatine.
+&lt;sup>30To ensure a large enough sample in the relevant age ranges we look at French and US occupation zones in Baden-Württemberg and three bordering states-Bavaria, Hesse, and Rhineland-Palatine.

-40Moreover, in Table 2, we found no spatial discontinuity in university education in 1970 at the border between the 1945-1949 French and US occupation zones in South-West Germany.
-In Appendix Table C2, we show that there also was no spatial discontinuity in 1970 in the population share with an upper-secondary school degree or a vocational school degree.
+&lt;sup>31Moreover, in Table 2, we found no spatial discontinuity in university education in 1970 at the border between the 1945-1949 French and US occupation zones in South-West Germany.
+In Appendix Table D6, we show that there also was no spatial discontinuity in 1970 in the population share with an upper-secondary school degree or a vocational school degree.

-which individuals are willing to take risks.
+differences in general interest in politics or the leaning towards a specific party between the 1945-1949 French and US occupation zones.
+In a few survey waves, the SOEP also asks individuals whether there is a union (work council) that represents workers in the establishment where they are employed.
+There is no significant difference between the 1945-1949 occupation zones.
+Another SOEP question of interest concerns the extent to which individuals are willing to take risks.
 Again, there is no significant difference between the 1945-1949 occupation zones.
 Finally, answers do not differ significantly between the 1945-1949 French and US occupation zones when individuals are asked whether the most important policy objective should be protecting the right to free speech; fighting against inflation; increasing citizen influence on government decisions; or maintaining peace and order in the country.

-Summary Although we look at a very broad range of relevant outcomes, we find no empirical evidence for potential alternative explanations for today's economic differences along the border between the 1945-1949 French and US occupation zones.
+Summary Although we look at a very broad range of relevant outcomes, we find no empirical evidence for potential alternative explanations of today's economic differences along the border between the 1945-1949 French and US occupation zones.
 Economic differences cannot be explained by industry dismantling during the occupation period or the prolonged presence of military bases.
 There is no difference in the location of headquarters or the size of establishments and firms.
-Trade volumes and trade patterns today do not differ along the former border and hours worked are actually somewhat lower on the former US side of the border.
+Trade volumes and patterns today do not differ along the former border and hours worked are actually somewhat lower on the former US side.
 The first foreign language chosen in secondary school doesn't point to a lasting broader cultural legacy of French and US occupation nor does the data on attitudes and norms.